Random Linear Projections Loss for Hyperplane-Based Optimization in Neural Networks: Introduction

-Despite their state-of-the-art performance on benchmark datasets, neural networks trained with MSE have also been shown to suffer from several challenges.
-Firstly, empirical results have demonstrated that these neural networks tend to overfit the training data, leading to poor generalization~\citep{goodfellow2016deep,zhang2021understanding}.
-Moreover, the data-hungry nature of these neural networks results in limiting performance when the model is overparameterized~\citep{aggarwal2018neural}.
-Furthermore, in the presence of additive noise, training these neural networks can lead to unstable behavior and highly variable predictions.
-These challenges highlight the vulnerabilities of neural networks trained with MSE, emphasizing the need for improved methodologies and loss functions.
+Despite achieving state-of-the-art performance on benchmark datasets, neural networks trained with MSE and Cross Entropy also face significant challenges.
+Empirical evidence suggests these models often converge more slowly to optimal solutions, which affects training efficiency~\citep{livni2014computational,bartlett2002hardness,blum1988training}.
+Additionally, their performance can be limited when overparameterized~\citep{aggarwal2018neural}, and the presence of additive noise may result in unstable behavior and variable predictions~\citep{Feng2020CanCE}.
+These issues underline the limitations of neural networks optimized with loss functions akin to MSE and Cross Entropy, underscoring the necessity for more effective training methodologies.

 In the deep learning literature, several methods have been proposed to address the aforementioned challenges.
 In particular, it is commonplace to regularize the weights of the neural network (e.g., $L_2$ regularization~\citep{krogh1991simple}).
 However, these regularization approaches usually assume the existence of a prior distribution over the model weights.
 Another approach is to modify the gradient descent optimization procedure itself.
 In particular, SGD~\citep{rumelhart1986learning}, SGD with Nesterov momentum~\citep{nesterov1983method}, Adam~\citep{kingma2014adam}, AdamW~\citep{loshchilov2017decoupled}, and Adagrad~\citep{duchi2011adaptive} are examples of such optimizer variations.
 On the other hand, rather than altering the neural network training procedure, data preprocessing methods, especially data augmentation techniques, have been proven successful in computer vision, speech recognition, and natural language processing applications~\citep{van2001,chawla2002smote,han2005borderline,jiang2020meshcut, chen2020gridmask, feng2021survey}.
-Among these data augmentation strategies, mixup~\citep{zhang2017mixup} has been proposed as a means of mitigating the vulnerabilities discussed earlier.
-Altogether, despite their improvements, these methods are fundamentally limited by the selection of MSE as the loss function.
+Among these data augmentation strategies, mixup~\citep{zhang2017mixup} has been proposed as a means of mitigating the vulnerabilities discussed above.